Fury1021/Video-Summarizer-Audio-Extractor/README.md

-﻿# Python Dictionary Inheritance Operations
- Python project using MoviePy to convert video (.mp4) to audio (.mp3).
-Ideal for quick podcast/audio archive extraction.
+﻿# Extracts audio from videos and supports automatic trimming for summaries — useful for social content creators.